devanpellow/universal-search-seapoint/README.md

 - We will have different types of search results in the future.
 - We will have different groups of search results in the future.
 - I expanded the mock data to include more entities to test the search functionality.
+- groupSearchResults will limit the number of items in each group to 5, so that the search function can be reused throughout the app and not limit the number of results.